-The 2014 Property Assessment of \$80,010,000 is confirmed.
-The 6.25% capitalization rate is derived by the Complainant using actual NOI and then applied to typical rates derived by the City to calculate the Complainant's requested assessment.
-This is an inappropriate and inconsistent application of the Income Approach methodology.
-The Board prefers the Respondent's capitalization rate methodology as used to prepare the 2014 Assessment.
-The Board finds that the rental rate for B Class DT2 Office space is \$22/SF, as supported by the evidence presented.
+[32] The 2014 Property Assessment of \$69,340,000 is confirmed.
+The 6.25% capitalization rate is derived by the Complainant using actual NOI, and then applied to typical rates derived by the City to calculate the Complainant's requested assessment.
+This is an inappropriate and inconsistent application of the Income Approach methodology, therefore the Board prefers the Respondent's capitalization rate as used to prepare the 2014 Assessment.
+The Board finds that the rental rate for B Class DT2 office space is \$22/SF, as supported by the evidence presented.